ProteinsWebTeam/jira2pdf/README.md

 #### JIRA Cloud REST API

-You can download stories for a given project and fix version from the JIRA Cloud REST API by providing your JIRA credentials, and the server URI.
+You can download stories for a given project and   sprint ID from the JIRA Cloud REST API by providing your JIRA credentials, and the server URI.

 #### XML